From the moment you hire us... We will begin to work on your behalf

 Obviously, an attorney cannot testify for the person who is accused, but many times the attorney can help the client express his or her thoughts more clearly.
 The client needs to bring in as much physical evidence as possible.
 If the client can draw a diagram of where he or she lived when the allegations took place, this could help.
 Anything that the client can prepare can be helpful.
 The jury wants to see that the person being accused is actively involved in his or her own defense.

-For a free initial consultation with a sexual crime defense attorney, call the Law Office of David A. Breston at 888-220-4040 or contact us online.
+For a free initial consultation call the Law Office of David A. Breston and speak to a sexual crime defense attorney at 713-224-4040 or contact us online.